 The night I learned that I would be leaving my family home, the sounds of talk and laughter took a long time to die down.
 Finally, a growing chorus of snores from the hall told me that the guests from Sponheim were asleep.
 But there was a murmur of voices close by, and a faint light was coming from behind the partition that separated my parents’ bedchamber from ours.
 Despite the late hour and the warmth of the bed I shared with my two sisters and a brother, curiosity got the best of me and I slipped out of it, stepping silently across the rush-covered floor.
 I pulled my nightgown closer about me, for the autumn night was chilly, and put my eye to a chink through which the light was seeping.

-On the other side, the hearth was burning low, the reflection of its flames dancing sluggishly on the walls, and my parents, Mechtild and Hidelbert, sat facing each other across it.
+On the other side, the hearth was burning low, the reflection of its flames dancing sluggishly on the walls.
+My parents, Mechtild and Hidelbert, sat facing each other across it.
 Their voices were low too, but they came clear and distinct through the crack in the wood.

 “She is still a child, husband, only ten winters old.”
 My mother’s voice was sad.